planet36/iqatest/trunk/README.txt

 ##### what license to use in the SSIM code???

-grep --color --after-context=1 MAINTAINER *
+#grep --color --after-context=1 MAINTAINER *

+MAINTAINER: replace "iqatest.com" with your own domain